Ammunition technical officer: Bangladesh Army

-ATOs need to be intelligent in his thoughts and actions.
-They also need to handle any eventualities very confidently and prudently.
-In doing so, the ATOs of Bangladesh Army always abreast themselves with up to date knowledge on latest development of trends of warfare, ammunition / explosives and IEDs, related policies and procedures, and care and maintenance as part of professional development through specialized training, self-study and interaction with experts in this field.
-ATOs of Bangladesh Army also have the scope to remain updated on the EOD, CIED & IEDD and CBRN matters under the umbrella of Bangladesh Army C-IED Fusion Centre (BACFC) and Subject Matter Expert Exchange (SMEE) with renowned institutions of the world.
+ATOs of the Bangladesh Army always abreast themselves with up-to-date knowledge on the latest development of trends in warfare, ammunition/explosives and IEDs, related policies and procedures, and material management as part of professional development through specialized training, self-study and interaction with experts in this field.
+ATOs of the Bangladesh Army also have the scope to remain updated on the EOD, CIED & IEDD and CBRN matters under the umbrella of Bangladesh Army C-IED Fusion Centre (BACFC) and Subject Matter Expert Exchange (SMEE) with renowned institutions of the world.

-Most of the employments in respect of ammunition stockpile management is done by ATOs in Bangladesh Army, such as:
+All responsibilities in respect of ammunition management are done by ATOs in Bangladesh Army at different capacities, such as:

-ATOs are to remain a practitioner on specific ammo/explosives related appointment and required to undertake diverse and multi-layered refresher and currency training to maintain the competency level; only to validate their authorization as National Ammo Inspector empowered by allotted ATO number.
-This authorization is subject to revoke, if the individual fails to perform.
+ATOs of the Bangladesh Army are to remain a practitioner on ammunition/ explosives-related appointments and are required to undertake diverse and multi-layered refresher and currency training to maintain the competency level; only to validate their authorization as National Ammunition experts empowered by allotted ATO number.
+This authorization is subject to revoke if the individual fails to perform.